Assalamu Alaikum MuslimConverts.com

 Zainab

-Since writing this story, Sister Zainab has told www.MuslimConverts.com that her now father rings her from time to time and she has started wearing hijab
+Since writing this story, Sister Zainab has told www.MuslimConverts.com that her now father phones her from time to time and she has started wearing hijab

-Throughout history, from the very start of Islam, propaganda against Muslims has been circulated by non Muslims, whatever their religion or lack of religion, in the vain hope that this will prevent people form their communities from becoming Muslim.
+Throughout history of Islam propaganda lies have been circulated against Muslims by non Muslims, whatever their religion or lack of religion, in the vain hope of preventing people from their community converting to Islam.

-We know that even the biggest enemy of Islam, Abu Lahab, spread such lies about the Prophet peace be upon him; that it lead to an old woman to run away in fear from Makkah.
-However when she was fleeing Makkah a young man offered to carry her belongings and he listened to story about why she was running away from Makkah.
+We know that even the biggest enemy of Islam, Abu Lahab, spread such lies about the Prophet peace be upon him which lead to an old woman becoming so afraid that she decided to leave Makah.
+However when she was leaving Makah a young man offered to carry her belongings and he listened to story about why she was running away from Makah.
 Who was this young man.
 He was the Prophet Muhammad peace be upon him and when he told her who he was.
-She realised he was the opposite of what people said about him and she converted to Islam.
+She realized he was a good man and the people were lying against him.
+She realized he was the Prophet of God and thus converted to Islam.